Liu-Jinshuai/printease/docs/interfaces/interface_TsplLib.TsplLibInterface.md

 ▸ (): `void`

-Clear the data of the image buffer
+@description: Clear the data of the image buffer

 ##### Returns